shun-li-casia/robotics_sdk_tda4vm/docker/README.md

 **Docker in TI Network (only for TI Users)**: For proxy settings in TI network, you can check [this page](https://confluence.itg.ti.com/display/J7TDA4xSW/Docker+on+PC+in+TI+Proxy+Network).

 **Docker Start**: After "docker build" is completed, it is important to use `docker_run_rosX.sh` script to start a Docker container, since the script includes all the necessary settings to leverage all the cores and hardware accelerators of the TDA4 device.
 Please note that `docker_run_rosX.sh` includes `--rm` argument by default.
 Just remove `--rm` argument in `docker_run_rosX.sh` in case you want to do "docker commit" after exiting a Docker container.
-A short information about several useful Docker commands is provided in [this link](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_00_01_10/exports/docs/docker_environment.html#additional-docker-commands) [TODO: update the link].
+A short information about several useful Docker commands is provided in [this link](http://software-dl.ti.com/jacinto7/esd/processor-sdk-linux-sk-tda4vm/08_01_00_02/exports/docs/docker_environment.html#additional-docker-commands).

 **Switching between ROS 1 and ROS 2 Docker Containers**: When the applications are built under the ROS1 container, two directories, `{build, devel}` are created under **ros_ws** directory under TDA4 host and similarly `{build, install, log}` directories are created when applications are built under ROS 2 container.
 Since the containers share the common space `ros_ws` on TDA4 host Linux filesystem, these directories need to be removed if switching between ROS 1 and ROS 2 containers.
 Alternatively, we can create different folders for each of ROS distro and apply soft-links as shown below as example before running "docker run" script.